Linux-essentials/course-linux-essentials/docs/g-scripting/01-basic-shell-scripting/README.md

 #### Testing

-The test condition is most often used for the if statement.
+The test condition is often used for the if statement.
 While there are two syntactically different forms, both work exactly the same.

 ```bash
 #!/usr/bin/env bash